 - Interventions directed at reducing specific sources of stress are most helpful; these may include advice about dealing with marital conflict.

 - Some physical exercise is important, as it prevents loss of fitness, enhances self-esteem and provides an opportunity for patients to take a break from oppressive duties or unpleasant situations.
-One study reported a reduction in symptoms with low-grade short bouts of exercise.
+Pleasurable private time should be encouraged as a way to manage stress.

 Some patients may request tests repeatedly but they should be reminded that they will be followed with frequent and regular visits so that any problems will be identified early.
 Sometimes requesting investigations becomes a 'negotiating' process designed to give the patient some control over what test is performed and to enhance the trust level between the physician and patient.